 additional information.
 It is possible to configure custom domain mappings

-in the Backtrace Unreal crash reporting preprocessor.
+in the Backtrace Unreal crash reporting servers.

 You are able to add your own properties to the crash for indexing as